xweichu/dse_automation/README.md

  - Run the command `bash ./deploy.sh` to start the automation.

- - Run the command `bash ./cleanup` to cleanup the deployment.
+ - Run the command `bash ./cleanup` to destroy and cleanup the deployment when errors occur.

 **Please note the \*.sh files in this repo are based on bash, simply run `./*.sh` or `sh ./*.sh` won't work.
 Use `bash ./*.sh` instead.**